-This Annual Report has been developed to outline the key outcomes as delivered by the City Council's Trading Standards Service ("the Trading Standards Service") for the period of the 1 April 2018 to the 31 March 2019.
+This Annual Report has been developed to outline the key outcomes as delivered by the City Council's Trading Standards Service ("the Trading Standards Service") for the period of the 1 April 2019 to the 31 March 2020.

-The Trading Standards Service in 2018/2019 reported to the Director of Operations and Regulatory Services, Christine Herriot.
-The responsible Cabinet Member for the Environment is Councillor Nick Kemp.
+The Trading Standards Service in 2019/2020 reported to the Director of Operations and Regulatory Services, Christine Herriot.
+The responsible Cabinet Member for the Environment and Regulatory Services Councillor Nick Kemp.